trust-mfn-berlin/animals-as-objects/vault/story.bobby-tracking-body-parts2.md

 </figure>

-The well-documented case of “Bobby” thus allows us to understand not just how preparation technologies can be used to produce a taxidermy and therefore transform the animal into a “lifelike” exhibition object.
+The well-documented case of “Bobby” thus allows us to understand not just how preparation technologies can be used to produce a [[taxidermy|material.somsoplast-plastic-animal-models]] and therefore transform the animal into a “lifelike” exhibition object.
 It also illustrates the techniques – dissecting, measuring, documenting, preparing, and casting – that turn animals into scientific collection items and objects of scientific research and, not least, into objects of memory.

 The necropsy report that documents the dissection and examination of the gorilla’s body continues the body’s dismemberment, not by means of a scalpel, but in word and image.[^17] The 24 large-format photos that capture the necropsy procedure in images are also part of a documentation practice that understands and appropriates the animal as an object of knowledge.[^18]They evidence the body’s cuts that precede its progression toward scientific appropriation und utilisation.